vmuiru/Project4/README.md

 ## Features
-- Users can:
+Users can:
 - see a responsive nav-bar upon entering the site
-  - have the option to login from the nav bar as a returning user
-  - see the option to sign up and are able to sign-up (page)
-  - see top articles on the homepage (favorites, stretch goal)
+  -  nav-bar contains "home", "articles", "about", a search bar for articles, login, and signup buttons
+- perform CRUD on a comment
+- add an article from the news API
-  - navigate to article’s details page, from homepage and perform CRUD on an article
+- perform CRUD on an external article (outside of the API)
-  - see all my articles (favorited and non-favorited) and their respective # comment
+- view all their articles on their "home" page
+  - navigate to article's full details page by clicking on the article
+    - this includes the comments user leaves on an article
 - click the comments link and see all the comments from various users
-  - perform CRUD on a comment
-  - logout then be redirected to homepage, which contains login.
+- logout and be redirected to a page which shows limited app information

 ## Getting Started: